thealibrs/thealibrs/README.md

 ## Hi I'm Barış 🤞

-- </a>I’m currently working as a Software Engineer at [DefineX](https://teamdefinex.com/) and I'm trying to improve myself on Flutter 🐱‍🏍
+- </a>I’m currently working as a Software Engineer at [DefineX](https://teamdefinex.com/)
+- Trying to improve myself on Flutter 🐱‍🏍